 Feeding is a grizzly bear's primary activity from April through till October.
 Bears feed on plants at times of the year when the foliage is easier to digest and full of nutrients.
 Many leafy plants are eaten just as the leaves emerge.
 Roots are eaten in spring, late summer and fall (when most of the plant's nutrients are stored there).

 Grizzly bear habitat selection is strongly related to the seasonal availability of specific plants.
 As a result, disturbance or displacement from important feeding habitats have serious impacts on a bear's ability to acquire the necessary nutritional reserves for reproduction and survival through its 5-7 month winter denning period.

-When selecting a campsite, it is important to learn which plants are eaten by bears and become familiar with habitats where these plants are found.
-All campsites are potential feeding areas for bears or have potential feeding areas close by.
+All campsites are potential feeding areas or have potential feeding areas close by.
+When selecting a campsite, look for plants eaten by bears and become familiar with habitats where these plants are found.
 Camp in lower quality bear habitats that have a sparse abundance of bear foods!
-Remember to also select campsites that are open and sparsely vegetated to maximise the potential for you to detect bears and bears to detect you.
+Select campsites that are open and sparsely vegetated to maximize the potential for you to detect bears and bears to detect you.

 Upstream of Lowell Lake

 Upstream of Lowell Lake bearroot, kinnikinnick, horsetail, field locoweed and soapberry are the main plants eaten by grizzly bears during the rafting season.
 These plants are abundant along the river.

 Bearroot is common but found in localised areas and is particularly important to bears in years when the berry crops fail.

 Horsetail is common on wet slopes with a white spruce over story and less common on the river edge.